Skip to main content

 A bone scan can help look for cancer that has spread to bones.
 This test usually isn't done unless you have symptoms such as bone pain, or if blood tests show the cancer might have spread to your bones.

-For this test, you get an injection of a small amount of low-level radioactive material, which settles in areas of damaged bone throughout your body.
+For this test, you get an injection of a small amount of low-level radioactive material that settles in areas of damaged bone throughout your body.
 A special camera detects the radioactivity and creates a picture of your skeleton.

 A bone scan may suggest cancer in the bone, but to be sure, other imaging tests such as plain x-rays, MRI scans, or even a bone biopsy might be needed.